denizgursoy/gotouch/src/customize/properties-yaml.md

   language: go # must be go or golang for go projects, otherwise omit the field
 ```

-After creating your properties YAML, **you should validate your YAML** with [validate](/commands#validate) command to check if it can be processed by Gotouch.
+After creating your properties YAML, **you should validate your YAML** with [validate](/commands#validate) command to
-to
+check if it can be processed by Gotouch.